Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars

-In this work we study the feasibility of detecting NESC stars in galaxies at $z>0.5$, and in particular in the Dragon arc.
-We pay special attention to the dilution of the markers used in local measurements (as in the JAGB and TRGB methods) due to the wide range of magnification factors affecting the observed lensed luminosity function and CMDs.
+This paper investigates the feasibility of detecting NESC stars in galaxies at $z>0.5$ and in particular in the Dragon arc.
+We pay special attention to the dilution of the markers used in local measurements (as in the JAGB and TRGB methods) due to the wide range of magnification factors affecting the observed lensed luminosity function (LF) and CMDs.
 The paper is organized as follows.
-In Sect.~\ref{Sec_LMC}, we present the sample of stars used to study the effects of magnification at high redshift.
+Sect.~\ref{Sec_LMC} presents the sample of stars used to study the effects of magnification at high redshift.
 The probability of magnification is briefly discussed in Sect.~\ref{Sec_Mu}.
-Section~\ref{Sec_CMD} shows the resulting CMD of a population of bright stars at $z=0LMC_AGB_Lensed_labels.png.725$ that is being magnified by the galaxy cluster, and microlensed by stars in the ICM.
-In Section~\ref{Sec_LF} we present the expected luminosity function of the lensed stars in the Dragon arc in deep observations with JWST.
-We discuss our results in Section~\ref{Sec_Discussion} and conclude in Sect.~\ref{Sec_Conclusions}.
-A flat cosmological model was adopted with $\Omega_m=0.3$ but with two values for the Hubble constant, $H_0=68$ km s$^{-1}$ Mpc$^{-1}$ (or $h=0.68$) and $H_0=74$ km s$^{-1}$ Mpc$^{-1}$ (or $h=0.74$).
-For these cosmological models, the distance moduli for a galaxy at $z=0.725$ are 43.30 and 43.12 respectively.
-In this work we use few lensing specific terms that for the convenience of the non-expert we define here.
-Magnification is denoted by $\mu$.
-The term macromodel magnification, or $\mum$, is used when referring to the magnification due to the galaxy cluster before accounting for the distortion in the magnification due to microlenses.
-These microlenses produce very narrow regions of divergent magnification in the source plane known as microcaustics.
+Section~\ref{Sec_CMD} shows the resulting CMD of a population of bright stars at $z=0.725$ that is being magnified by the galaxy cluster and microlensed by stars in the ICM .
+Section~\ref{Sec_LF} presents the expected of the lensed stars in the Dragon arc.
+Section~\ref{Sec_Discussion} discusses some implications , and Sect.~\ref{Sec_Conclusions} gives a summary.
+A flat cosmological model was adopted with $\Omega_{\rm M} =0.3$ but with two values for the Hubble constant, $H_0=68$~km~s$^{-1}$ Mpc$^{-1}$ (or $h=0.68$) and $H_0=74$~m~s$^{-1}$ Mpc$^{-1}$ (or $h=0.74$).
+For these cosmological models, the distance moduli for a galaxy at $z=0.725$ are 43.30 and 43.12, respectively.
+The `macromodel magnification' $\mum$ is the magnification due to the galaxy cluster without accounting for the distortion in the magnification due to microlenses.
+These microlenses produce very narrow regions of divergent magnification in the source plane known as `microcaustics'.